-Lift and shift is a term used to describe the strategy of removing workloads and tasks from one storage location and placing them in another, usually cloud-based, location.
-The advantage of lift and shift is that it allows organizations to move their applications quickly and easily without having to re-architect them.
+Also known as “rehosting” or the “forklift approach,” lift and shift is a term used to describe the strategy of removing workloads and tasks from one storage location and placing them in another, usually cloud-based, location.
+The advantage of a lift and shift cloud migration is that it allows organizations to move their applications quickly and easily without having to re-architect them.
 While the process is sometimes characterized as “cutting and pasting,” it requires a great deal more forethought, documentation, and planning to ensure that data sets will be matched with handling systems in the new environment and that the applications will have all the resources they need to operate effectively.

-As one might expect, lift and shift isn’t a perfect solution for every situation.
+As one might expect, lift and shift cloud migration isn’t always quite as simple as it sounds.
 Here are a few considerations you should take into account as you develop your cloud migration strategy.